 Keyword stuffing, over-optimization and its google penalties

 Google doesn't like black hat techniques as SEO keyword stuffing because those techniques focus on beating the algorithm of search engine rather than having a great user experience.
 Keyword stuffing is the practice of typing as many SEO keywords as possible onto the page.
-While over-optimization refers to the overuse of certain on-page or off-page optimization metrics.
-With the extreme use of some specific SEO techniques , the search engine becomes aware of the site and imposes a penalty.
+At the same time, over-optimization refers to the overuse of certain on-page or off-page optimization metrics.
+With the excessive use of specific SEO techniques, the search engine becomes aware of the site and imposes a penalty.

 Penalties of Keyword Stuffing and Over-Optimization

-to be banned due to over-optimization.
-As per some SEO experts, keyword stuffing is a type of over-optimization which can be prevented by considering quality above all.
-However, there are cases where some articles with these issues go unnoticed by the publishers simply because they are not aware of the things that they should be aware of.
+Some webmasters have used keyword density as a benchmark to measure page optimization for specific search terms for many years.
+Based on the keyword density logic, the more the keywords are placed on the page, the better they will rank in search engine results.
+However, if you put too many keywords on your website today, you can expect Google's ranking to be banned due to over-optimization.
+As per some SEO experts, keyword stuffing is a type of over-optimization that can be prevented by considering quality above all.
+However, there are cases where some articles with these issues go unnoticed by the publishers simply because they are not aware of what they should be mindful of.

 Google Penalty is an inaccurate term that refers to what happens when a Google algorithm update negatively affects a site or page or manually penalizes a violation of a search engine's webmaster guidelines.
 While a site's sudden drop in search results ranking cannot always be easily explained and can be associated with several issues, you, as a business owner, can try to determine the nature of updating and modifying your site accordingly.